|Riding Style||All Mountain|

 Jumps: Like the pipe, this is a great board for taking a technical approach to the roller coaster park.
 It’s also a very poppy board but that is expected from a camber profile and all the awards.
 Ollie power is there and it’s near the top of its class here.

 All in all, the Official isn’t going to be a one board for everything solution, but it has many more positive qualities than negative.
 If you are looking for a good camber jump/pipe/groomer board you won’t be disappointed here……especially if you have a dedicated powder board.
-We wish Salomon would put just a little more rubber in the rails like they did with the discontinued Special II at the end to soften up the reverse chatter we experienced in poor conditions at slower speeds.
+We wish Salomon would put just a little more rubber in the rails as they did with the discontinued Special II at the end to soften up the reverse chatter we experienced in poor conditions at slower speeds.